 How could the Sabbath have been "pressed down" a little lower in these councils when it was not even discussed?

 Apparently Mrs. White wanted to have a line of unbroken Sabbath-keeping, from the time of the Apostles, to the Waldenses in the mountains of Europe, all the way through to the time of the Seventh-day Adventists.
 Unfortunately, such a continuum does not exist.
 Sunday-keeping began much earlier than Mrs. White realized, and the Waldenses never kept the Sabbath at all.

 Another inaccurate statement Mrs. White made about the Waldenses is:

 The Great Controversy has been portrayed as a book that was written out by Ellen White from her heaven-sent visions.
-Thanks to Dr. Bacchiochi, and others, it can be clearly seen that her writings did not originate in heaven at all, but rather were based upon the sometimes faulty information that was readily available to her, and the authors she plagiarized from, at the time of its writing.
+Thanks to Bacchiochi, and others, it can be clearly seen that her writings did not originate in heaven at all, but rather were based upon the sometimes faulty information in the books she plagiarized from.